joaquinelio/svelte.dev/apps/svelte.dev/content/tutorial/01-svelte/02-reactivity/05-effects/index.md

 Click the 'speed up' button a few times and notice that `elapsed` ticks up faster, because we're calling `setInterval` each time `interval` gets smaller.

 If we then click the 'slow down' button... well, it doesn't work.
-That's because we're not clearing out the old intervals when the effect updates.
+That's because we're not clearing out the old intervals when the effect updates — each click creates a new interval that keeps running in the background, and they quickly accumulate if we don’t stop them.
 We can fix that by returning a cleanup function:

 ```js
 /// file: App.svelte